Alexandertheasian02/University-Progression-Outcome-Predictor/README.md

 # University-Progression-Outcome-Predictor
 Developed a Python program enabling students to predict academic progression outcomes.
 Implemented user-defined functions to prompt for credit details and determine progress.
 Enhancing academic planning and decision-making for students.
 A University requires a program to predict progression outcomes at the end of each academic year.
-Given below are the possible outcomes for the modules of the students.
+One student should take a total of 6 modules in an academic year and each module gives 20 marks when passed.
+Given below are the possible outcomes for the students.